NadimKawwa/NSynth/README.md

 The above packages are most likely built in your Anaconda package with the exception of Librosa which needs to be installed.

 The time required to run most scripts depends on the user's machine.
-For exampling, extracing spectral features from 50,000 files requires more than 3hours on a mid 2014 Macbook Pro.
+For example, extracing spectral features from 50,000 files requires more than 3hours on a 2014 Macbook Pro.

 For the convolutional neural network (CNN), it is recommended to use Amazon Web Services (AWS) or an equivalent cloud computing service.
 For this project the EC2 instance is p2.xlarge using <i>"Deep Learning AMI with Source Code -CUDA 8- Ubuntu"</i>.